ot4i/app-connect-templates/resources/markdown/Create a supplier and invoice in Coupa for each purchase order retrieved from IBM Maximo_instructions.md

    - **Slack**
 3. To start the flow, in the banner, open the options menu [⋮] and click **Start flow**.

-The flow is a scheduler-based flow that retrieves purchase orders from IBM Maximo. </br>Use this template to create a supplier and invoice in Coupa for each purchase order retrieved from IBM Maximo.
+The flow is a scheduler-based flow that retrieves purchase orders from IBM Maximo.

+Use this template to create a supplier and invoice in Coupa for each purchase order retrieved from IBM Maximo.
 A Slack message is then sent to the intended channel with the supplier and invoice details.